think4sec/nano-docs/peering/README.md

 ![nano-node-add-initial-peers]

-New nodes will simply have an empty list which would require it to establish communication with the list of **preconfigured\_peers**.
+New nodes will simply have an empty list which would require it to establish communication with the list of preconfigured\_peers.

 #### <a name="rep-crawler"></a>rep\_crawler